I’m going to let you into a secret. Most people don’t want to be rich.

 But you don’t need detailed and specific goals.
 Your “plan” doesn’t need to be some “death by powerpoint” business plan nor some Stalinist 5 year plan to double tractor production in The Ukraine.

 Or imagine the example of a new blogger.
-If they focus on a goal of having a massive readership, they may never even start.
+If you focus on a goal of having a massive readership, you may never even start.
 The risk of failure will seem too high.
-If they do start, they’ll avoid controversial subjects to avoid offending anyone.
+If you do start, you’ll be tempted to avoid controversial subjects to avoid offending anyone.
 Result: something bland and boring.

 Better to focus on the process of writing and enjoy creating content.
 If you write because you enjoy the process, you are WAY more likely to keep going if you hit a difficult patch.
 Or if your blog stats go down one month…which they will (January 2018 was my best yet but its never a straight line upwards).